TMT: Tri-Modal Translation between Speech, Image, and Text by Processing Different Modalities as Different Languages: Method

 \subsection{MMT tasks covered by TMT}

 TMT incorporates all six MMT tasks ($_3\mathbf{P}_2$) spanning different combinations of input and output modalities.
-Related works for each MMT task can be found in appendix~\ref{sec:RW_MMT}.

-\newpara{Image Captioning} \cite{xu2015show} is a task of describing input image content using natural language.
-A comprehensive understanding of the input image and the naturalness of the output text are important.
+\textbf{Image Captioning} \cite{xu2015show} is a task of describing input image content using natural language.
+A comprehensive understanding of the input image and the accuracy and completeness of the output text are important.

-\newpara{Image-to-Speech Captioning} \cite{hsu2021text} is a task that directly synthesizes a spoken description of the input image.
+\textbf{Image-to-Speech Captioning} \cite{hsu2021text} is a task that directly synthesizes a spoken description of the input image.
 This task is used for the image-to-speech translation evaluation of TMT.
-It is regarded as a challenging task due to insufficient supervision and the complex nature of speech.
+It is regarded as a challenging task due to inherent complex nature of speech where speech contains not only linguistic information but also diverse factors of acoustic noise, different tones, delivery fast, etc.

-\newpara{Text-driven Image Synthesis} \cite{ramesh2021dalle,ramesh2022hierarchical,saharia2022photorealistic,chang2023muse} aims to synthesize an image that matches a given text description.
-Both the naturalness of the generated image and the correctness of description are important.
+\textbf{Text-driven Image Synthesis} \cite{ramesh2021dalle,ramesh2022hierarchical,saharia2022photorealistic,chang2023muse} aims to synthesize an image that matches a given text description.
+Both the naturalness of the generated image and its correctness to the input description are important.

-\newpara{Speech-driven Image Synthesis} generates an image from a spoken description~\cite{li2020direct,wang2020s2igan}.
+\textbf{Speech-driven Image Synthesis} generates an image from a spoken description~\cite{li2020direct,wang2020s2igan}.
 The task is equal to solving an automatic speech recognition (ASR) and text-driven image synthesis at once without the intermediate text representation.
 Similar to the relationship between image captioning and image-to-speech captioning, further challenges exist, mainly due to the absence of text modality.
 This task remains crucial for those languages that do not have writing systems~\cite{lee2022textless}, where text-based systems cannot be applied.
 Note that this paper is the first to synthesize high-resolution images of 768 $\times$ 768 from speech.

-\newpara{ASR} is a well-established task that generates text transcriptions from an input speech~\cite{amodei2016deep,prabhavalkar2023end}.
+\textbf{ASR} is a well-established task that generates text transcriptions from an input speech~\cite{amodei2016deep,prabhavalkar2023end}.
 We use this task for speech-to-text translation of TMT.